Yan Gomes Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 17th in MLB.

-- The Red Sox have a 4.30 team ERA that ranks 17th among all MLB pitching staffs.
+- The Red Sox's 4.37 team ERA ranks 18th across all league pitching staffs.

-- Red Sox pitchers combine to surrender 119 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- Paxton makes the start for the Red Sox, his 11th of the season.
-He is 5-1 with a 2.73 ERA and 64 strikeouts in 56 2/3 innings pitched.

-- The lefty's most recent appearance came on Saturday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while giving up six hits.
+- His last appearance came on Thursday, July 6 against the Texas Rangers, when the righty threw four innings, surrendering three earned runs while allowing seven hits.

+- The 27-year-old has a 3.96 ERA and 8.5 strikeouts per nine innings across 17 games this season, while giving up a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.